Talk about a blast from the past. Last weekend, I was notified when Amanda Bond posted the following about an old experiment that I ran:

 I then created a series of Facebook ads “tips” on hidden pages of my website and promoted those tips with Facebook ads to those who participated.
 The first tip was shown to those who clicked the invitation ad, indicating they wanted to participate.

 From there, I’d show the second tip to those who engaged with the first tip; I’d show the third tip to those who engaged with the second one; and on and on.
-The assumption, of course, is that the audience would steadily shrink throughout the experiment.
+The assumption, of course, is that the This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More would steadily shrink throughout the experiment.

 When all was said and done, there were 12 tips.
 I then invited those who made it that far to a webinar to discuss what I did and how I did it.